 Age of Wonders III

-Had enough of the space race, earthly architectural wonders, and unpredictable scummers like Gandhi and Ramkhamhaeng pretending to be your pals before sending a elephant army to trample your capital?
+Had enough of the space race, earthly architectural wonders, and unpredictable scummers like Gandhi and Ramkhamhaeng pretending to be your pals before sending an elephant army to trample your capital?
 Then Age of Wonders is a solid option, sweeping you off to a high-fantasy world where magic and mythical creatures can ruin you instead.

-On top of the obligatory imperialistic 4X gameplay whereby you spread your nation of elves/dwarves/orcs/other assorted fantasy races across the land, AoW III is speckled with role-playing elements.
+On top of the obligatory imperialistic 4X gameplay whereby you spread your nation of elves/dwarves/orcs/other assorted fantasy races across the land, AoW III is speckled with roleplaying elements.
 There are heroes to lead your armies, and you create a leader whose class and stats will have an effect on your empire’s diplomacy, development, and battle tactics.

 AoW III is conquest-oriented, with war being your most likely path to victory.
-To that end, it has a fittingly deep turn-based system in which your armies take on enemies on tactical battle maps, where a wise use of action points and terrain is crucial.
+To that end, it has a fittingly deep turn-based system in which your armies take on enemies on tactical battle maps, where wise use of action points and terrain is crucial.
 If for some reason you find yourself hitting the walls of its vanilla incarnation, there's also an AoW III level editor and full modding support to expand your game with.

-It looks and sounds absolutely lovely too, making it a nice escapist take on the 4X formula.
+It looks and sounds absolutely lovely, too, making it a nice escapist take on the 4X formula.

 Dominions 4: Thrones of Ascension